ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies whether the application wishes to use a transport protocol that can ensure that data is received by the application on the other end in the same order as it was sent.
-The default is to Require Preservation of data ordering.
+The default is to Require Preservation of Data Ordering.

-### Use 0-RTT Session Establishment with an Idempotent Message {#prop-0rtt}
+### 0-RTT Session Establishment with an Idempotent Message {#prop-0rtt}

 Name:
 : zero-rtt-msg